Learn how Hasanah works.

 Is bank-linked donation safe?

-Bank-linked donation can be safe when a product clearly explains account permissions, payment controls, and the third-party providers used for data access and ACH processing.
+Bank-linked donation can be safe when the app explains account permissions, payment controls, data access, and ACH processing partners.

 Open page